-December 18, 2022– Retro jazz crooner & songwriter Frank Lamphere is set to release his fourth CD “Now That’s Amore”.
-Recorded with his frequent collaborators, luminaries of the Chicago jazz scene, "Now That's Amore" contains fourteen songs, of which four are originals.
+March 27, 2023– Retro jazz crooner & songwriter Frank Lamphere is set to release his fourth CD “Now That’s Amore”.
+Recorded with his frequent collaborators, luminaries of the Chicago jazz scene, "Now THAT'S Amore" contains fourteen songs, of which four are originals.
 Of these originals, both Do You Like What You See? and I’d Like to Come Back to You are bluesy, pop-rock songs ala 1967 (Vietnam era) that feature Hammond B3 organ accompaniment.
 Think Happy is a swinger, with a message inspired by the brilliant national radio talk show host Dennis Prager, about thinking positively.
-Frank revives his previously released baseball song, this time slauting the 2021 World Series winners as The Braves Go All the Way.
+Frank revives his previously released baseball song, this time saluting the 2021 World Series winners as The Braves Go All the Way.

 Of the covers, Dean Martin's, That’s Amore receives a makeover becoming a jazz waltz, but with plenty of Italian flavorings.
 The album's opening track Love Theme From the Godfather (Speak Softly) as opposed to a romantic ballad is now a full-fledged hard swinger.
 It too is full of Italian instrumentation that is quite comfortable in this jazz setting.
 Lamphere takes it first in English and then an alternate take (with vibes) sung in Italian.
 Two Henry Mancini tunes: the very up-tempo Charade and the seldom heard ballad Slow Hot Wind are found back-to-back on the album.
 The Irving Berlin God Bless America, receives a danceable 4/4 rendering.
 Completing the session are: Bacharach’s The Look of Love, a potent Buddy Greco "flavored" Around the World and the 1934 standard For All We Know.All of these tracks feature memorable solos from Lamphere's musical associates.
 This album was recorded over two primary sessions in 2020 and 2021.